-The Department of Mathematics at the University of the Punjab, established in the 1880s, stands as one of the institution's oldest departments.
-Over its long history, it has produced numerous distinguished graduates who have excelled in mathematics and related fields such as mathematical and theoretical physics.
-For many years, the department operated on an inter-collegiate basis, with faculty from local colleges such as Government College, F.C.
-College, Dyal Singh College, Islamia College Civil Lines, and M.A.O.
-College, Lahore, teaching M.Sc. classes on the university premises.
+The Department of Mathematics at the University of the Punjab is one of the university's oldest academic units, founded in 1921.
+Over the years, it has produced numerous distinguished graduates, many of whom have gained prominence in Mathematics.
+For a considerable period, the department operated on an inter-collegiate basis, with faculty members from local institutions such as Government College Lahore, Forman Christian College, Dyal Singh College, Islamia College Civil Lines, and M.A.O.
+College, Lahore, conducting M.Sc. classes at the university.
+In 1956, the department became an independent institution with the appointment of two full-time faculty members: one reader and one senior lecturer.
+Since then, the department has steadily grown and now offers a range of programs, including BS (4 years), BS (5 semesters), M.Phil., and Ph.D.

-In 1956, the department achieved significant progress by becoming an independent institution with the appointment of two full-time faculty members: one reader and one senior lecturer.
-Since then, the department has grown substantially and currently offers BS (4 years), BS (5 Semester) (Morning/Self-supporting), M.Phil., and Ph.D. programs.
 In 1982, the department established a computer center to enhance the computational capabilities of university students, faculty, and staff.
 Furthermore, the Department of Mathematics publishes the Punjab University Journal of Mathematics, with its inaugural issue released in 1967 under the editorship of Prof. Dr. Syed Manzur Hussain.